trainings-juanmaguitar/schibsted-sui-tools-training-dec2018/docs/WEB-APP.md

 # Web app

-This piece of our architecture is in charge of:
+This piece of Schibsted architecture projects is in charge of:
 - managing the routing
 - link the domain to the _pages_ & _components_
 - use components from `sui-components` & `uilib-components`